Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 The subquery can be nested inside a SELECT , INSERT , UPDATE , or DELETE statement or inside another subquery.

+57. What row comparison operators can be used with a subquery?

+You can use the comparison operators, such as > , < , or = .
+The comparison operator can also be a multiple-row operator, such as IN , ANY , or ALL .